Braves vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ozzie Albies and the Atlanta Braves will take the field at Citi Field against the New York Mets and Pete Alonso on Friday.
+Ozzie Albies and the Atlanta Braves will try to defeat Pete Alonso and the New York Mets at Citi Field on Saturday at 4:05 PM ET.

-Bookmakers list the Braves as -145 moneyline favorites, while giving the underdog Mets +120 moneyline odds to win.
-A 7.5-run over/under has been set for this matchup.
+The Braves are favored in this one, at -175, while the underdog Mets have +145 odds to win.
+A 7.5-run over/under is set for the matchup.

 Rep your team with officially licensed Bravesgear!
 Head to Fanatics to find jerseys, shirts, and much more.